EdBeese/ons_postcode_extractor/README.md

 ### Invalid Postcode Warning
 The app uses the [`uk_postcode`](https://github.com/threedaymonk/uk_postcode) gem to parse and validate the postcodes within the ONSPD.

-Should a postcode appear to be invalid or incomplete, a warning will appear, for example, if the input postcode is `'BATMAN'`, the following warning will appear:
+Should a postcode appear to be invalid or incomplete, a warning will appear.
+For example, if the input postcode is `'BATMAN'`, the following warning will appear:
 ```
 "⛔️ Postcode Failed Validation: BATMAN.
 Check data."
 ```